b1luu/mosa-product-sales-mix/README.md

 - Milk type mapping: uses `category_name` to classify `Milk Tea` vs `Au Lait`.
 - Fresh fruit tea base mix: filtered to items where `item_name` contains `Fresh Fruit Tea` and base is either `Green` or `Four Seasons`.
 - Item co-purchase analysis: groups items by `Transaction ID`, keeps unique items per order, filters to baskets with 2-6 items, and outputs support, confidence, lift, and pair-level sales for the last 3 months.
 Pairs below 0.5% support or lift < 1.5 are filtered out to reduce noise.
+- Co-purchase disclaimer: current pair supports are under 1% of transactions, so results are noted as a practical attempt but are not considered actionable and are not driving decisions.
 - Anomaly detection notes: z-score is the number of standard deviations from the weekday baseline mean; a normal distribution rule of thumb is ~68% within 1σ, ~95% within 2σ, ~99.7% within 3σ (approximate).
 For the current 92-day sample, anomaly counts were 2.5 -> 2 days, 2.25 -> 2 days, 2.0 -> 3 days, 1.75 -> 6 days.
 - Anomaly threshold guidance: 2.25 is intentionally strict and highlights only major deviations.
 Use the top-10 by |z| list for a broader review set when you want more investigate-worthy days.
 - Rolling z-score notes: rolling z-score compares each day to the prior 14-day window (mean and std) to highlight short-term deviations after smoothing recent trends.